aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/column/_index.md

 ```

 Gets the column width in unit of characters.
+For spreadsheet, column width is measured as the number of characters of the maximum digit width of the numbers 0~9 as rendered in the normal style's font.

 **Returns:**
 double